 Open data is important because it can be used in many ways.
 One of the many uses is in decision making, particularly decisions that affect the way we move and travel.

 To make informed decisions, it’s essential that we have access to relevant and reliable data.
 Better access to data will mean more evidence-based decision making.

 By making data freely available for everyone to access and use, transparency in decision making is assured.
 Open data also allows for more collaborative work, creating relationships and partnerships across the country.

 You can – the data is free to access, download and re-publish.

-Active Travel Open Data (ATOD) can support research, policy and decision making at all levels.
+Active travel open data can support research, policy and decision making at all levels.
 To set ambitious goals for cycling policy and to justify investments in cycling infrastructure decision makers require a sound base of data.

 Whether at a local, regional or national level, it helps decision makers to have easy access to data that is relevant to them and the ATOD brings together the data in one place.

-Currently ATOD contains 180,000 days of real time cycle counter data from the National Monitoring Framework, local authorities, and other active travel partners.
+Currently, the ATOD portal contains 180,000 days of real-time cycle counter data from the National Monitoring Framework, local authorities, and other active travel partners.